 There are many situations in which curl cannot figure out the size at the time the transfer starts and this option will not affect those transfers, even if they may end up larger than the specified amount.

-Storing metadata in file system
+metadata in "extended file

 This is typically used if you are writing a middle software and you want to pass on the content to another HTTP client and allow that to do the decoding instead.